The Broken Windows Theory Applies to Technical Debt: Method

 \subsubsection{Technical Debt Level: The Independent Variable}

 Since there is a vast, arguably infinite number of issues that constitute TD, determining a suitable subset to represent \emph{high TD} is not a trivial task.
-The approach chosen was to go with \emph{two} distinctly different types of issues introduced at a very high (maximal) rate.
+The approach chosen was to go with \emph{two} distinctly different types of issues introduced at a very high rate, i.e. they were introduced everywhere where they could be introduced.
 This way, we ensured that designing suitable sets of systems and tasks, henceforth referred to as \emph{scenarios}, was feasible.
 It also mitigated the risk associated with choosing a single issue type as a representative for TD\@.
+While this choice won't allow us to conclude what effect every type of TD has it will allow us to draw conclusions about effects for at least \emph{some} types of TD\@.

 The first type of TD we chose was \emph{bad variable names}, an issue with multiple great properties for the purposes of this study.
-Variables names are typically \emph{abundant} (in the vast majority of programming languages); hence changing them for the worse would constitute a flaw that the subject would be likely to detect.
+Variable names are typically \emph{abundant} (in the vast majority of programming languages); hence changing them for the worse would constitute a flaw that the subject would be likely to detect.
 Bad variable names are also a clear example of \emph{code technical debt}.
-A variable whose name poorly describes its purpose will make the code less readable, which means that any time a piece of code needs to be understood, e.g., during refactoring, the process will be conceptually harder~\cite{Avidan2017EffectsStudy,Butler2009RelatingStudy}, and hence, slower.
+A variable whose name poorly describes its purpose will make the code less readable, which means that any time a piece of code needs to be understood, e.g., during refactoring, the process will be conceptually harder~\citep{Avidan2017EffectsStudy,Butler2009RelatingStudy}, and hence, slower.
 This extra time (and associated development costs) constitute the \emph{interest} payment that characterizes TD\@.
+An example of how bad variable names can make understanding harder is the difference between \texttt{a/b} and \texttt{distance/time} where it's a lot easier to deduce that the \texttt{velocity} was calculated in the second example.